RMLio/prov4itdata-web-app/docs/REPORT.md

 Where possible, only minimal (read-only) scopes are requested for Auth Tokens at the different Data Providers.
 This further increases transparency into exactly what data will be moved, and increases security so that if tokens are somehow leaked they have the minimal possible privilege.

-- [x] TODO @gdm please include the links to the online documentation of Flickr and Imgur

 > For example, for the Flickr-service we only request the `read` scope, as this is possible in the [Flickr API][Flickr-API].
 > For the [Imgur API][Imgur-API], however, there is no option to set a specific scope, so the default scope is used.